In affirmative action and student loan cases, some see backlash to racial progress in education

 “Year after year, we have elected officials, we have advocates, we have different politicos coming to our communities making promises.
 But now it’s time to deliver on those promises,” he said.

 The president's plan forgives up to $10,000 in federal student debt for borrowers, and doubles the debt relief to $20,000 for borrowers who also received Pell Grants.
-About half of the average debt held by Black and Hispanic borrowers would be wiped out, the White House said.
+About half of the average debt held by Black and Hispanic borrowers would be wiped out, according to the White House.
 Six Republican-led states filed a legal challenge questioning whether the president, a Democrat, has authority to forgive the debt.

 The high court is expected to rule in each of the cases by the end of June.